ashishsinghkauravda-analyst/Telecom-Customer-Churn-Analysis/README.md

 from telecom_churn_clean
 where churn='Yes' group by tenure_group;

 5️.
-Are senior citizens more likely to churn? select senior_citizen, count(*) as churned_customers from telecom_churn_clean where churn='Yes' group by senior_citizen;
+Find if senior citizens are more likely to churn? select senior_citizen, count(*) as churned_customers from telecom_churn_clean where churn='Yes' group by senior_citizen;